jasonhuerta02/SOC-Home-Lab/README.md

 ## Objective

-This home lab project was designed to simulate a Security Operations Center (SOC) by generating telemetry for security analysis and creating detection and response rules for real-world attack scenarios.
+This home lab emulated a Security Operations Center (SOC) by generating telemetry for security analysis and creating detection and response rules for real-world attack scenarios.
 This project consisted of weakening a Windows 10 machine's security, generating telemetry with Sysmon, deploying the robust Command and Control (C2) tool, Sliver, and utilizing LimaCharlie to detect and respond to threats.
 LimaCharlie is a SecOps platform with capablities of Endpoint Detection and Response (EDR), Automated Detection and Response (ADR), telemetry storage, and more.

 ### Skills Learned